 5. Make a Clothing Quilt in Christmas Colors

 Holiday meals can be distressing when there's an empty place at the table.
-However, you can make your loved one a part of the family dinner by making her favorite recipes.
-From her classic Christmas cookies to that lime Jello salad she loved, you'll feel her presence in the familiar tastes of the season.
+However, you can make your loved one a part of the family dinner by making their favorite recipes.
+From classic Christmas cookies to that lime Jello salad they loved, you'll feel their presence in the familiar tastes of the season.
 Consider writing up the recipes and passing them out to friends and family during the celebration.

 7. Have a Family Bell Ceremony